DenverCoder1/minimalistic-wallpaper-collection/README.md

 This is my collection of minimalistic, flat art, and colorful, digital nature wallpapers.

-**Disclaimer:** None of these wallpapers were designed by me.
-Most of these wallpapers were found on [Reddit](https://www.reddit.com/r/wallpaper/) or the artists' DeviantArt or portfolio site.
+**Disclaimer:** I do not claim ownership of the wallpapers appearing in this repository.
+Most of these wallpapers were found on [Reddit](https://www.reddit.com/r/wallpaper/), DeviantArt, or Artstation.
+If you find images in this repository owned by you and are of limited use, please let me know and I will remove them.

 ## Wallpapers